-Recently Klemens Sander appeared as Papageno in Romeo Castellucci’s internationally acclaimed reinterpretation of Mozart’s Magic Flute at the Opéra de Lille.
-Quickly establishing himself as well in the world of modern opera, Klemens appeared at the Neue Oper Wien in the role of Sokrates in Krenek’s Pallas Athene Weint.
-His arresting performance in the title role premiering Manfred Trojahn’s Orest was enthusiastically received.
+Quickly establishing himself as well in the world of modern opera, Klemens appeared at the Neue Oper Wien, among others, in the role of Sokrates in Krenek’s Pallas Athene Weint.
+He celebrated a further success with his haunting interpretation of the title role in the Austrian premiere of Manfred Trojahn's Orest.
 At the Carinthische Sommer, he sang the world premiere of Johannes Kalitzke’s opera Jeanne d’Arc.

-Recent engagements include a tour with the Camerata Salzburg to Colombia, Bach’s St. Matthew Passion at the Vienna Musikverein, Beethoven’s IX.
-Symphony at the Antwerp Spring Festival and at the Carinthische Sommer, the world premiere of Manuela Kerer’s new opera Toteis in Bolzano and Vienna as well as various recitals, e.g. at the Stefaniensaal Graz, National Theater Maribor and at the Oxford Lieder Festival.
+Most recent highlights include a tour with the Camerata Salzburg to Colombia, Bach’s St. Matthew Passion at the Vienna Musikverein, Beethoven’s 9th Symphony at the Carinthische Sommer, DeDoelen Rotterdam and the Antwerp Spring Festival, the world premiere of Manuela Kerer’s new opera Toteis in Bolzano and Vienna, as well as various recitals, including at the Stefaniensaal Graz, National Theater Maribor and the International Oxford Song Festival.

-Parallel to his performance career, Klemens Sander is a sought-after voice teacher, juror at international competitions and lecturer for master classes (e.g. New England Conservatory Boston, University of Cartagena/ Colombia).
-After commitments as a voice lecturer at the Vienna University of Music and as a professor at the Dresden University of Music, Klemens Sander has been appointed professor at the vocal faculty of the Detmold University of Music from 2022.
-Season 2022/2023
+Parallel to his active career as a performer, Klemens Sander takes great pleasure in coaching new talent as a singing instructor, adjudicator at international competitions and as a lecturer for master classes (e.g. at the New England Conservatory Boston, University of Cartagena/ Colombia).
+Following his positions as a professor at the Vienna University of Music and as a substitute professor at the Dresden University of Music, Klemens Sander has been a professor at the Detmold University of Music since 2022.

 This biography is to be reproduced without any changes, omissions or additions, unless expressly authorized by artist management.